itusajja/icongallery/README.md

     └── 1024            // ios, macos
 ```

-### Shared content files
+#### Shared Files

-The following files/folders in the root directory are shared in the sense that they share templates that are in the theme directory.
+The following files/folders in each respecitve site repo are shared in the sense that they share templates that are in the theme repo.
 You can easily copy/paste these specific files between projects.
 The reason we cannot put them in the shared directory is because of how we integrate with github pages.

 ```
 .